395t/coding-assignment-week-6-seq-1/src/RNNsearch/README.md

 The model was trained on 3 different datasets from IWSLT2017.
 These datasets were English (en) to German (de), German to Italian (it), and Italian to English.
 A subset of 25,000 samples was taken from each dataset for training for 10 epochs with a learning rate of 0.01 and a batch size of 32.
 The models were then evaluated during training on the validation sets (~1,000 samples).
-The average loss (NLL) was calculated after each epoch of the training data as well as once through the validation data.
+The average loss (cross-entropy) was calculated after each epoch of the training data as well as once through the validation data.

 ## Training Results